icebound777/yet-another-paper-mario-randomizer/README.md

 # This randomizer is no longer in development!
-# Please refer to the #randomizer chat channel on the PM64 discord for current randomizer projects!
+# Please refer to the #randomizer chat channel on the PM64 modding discord for current randomizer projects!

 # YaPMR - Yet another Paper Mario Randomizer